Hunter Drew: Playing career

 During the 2022–23 season, having played exclusively with the Gulls in posting just 11 points through 44 regular season games, Drew was traded by the Ducks to the Chicago Blackhawks in exchange for Josiah Slavin on February 23, 2023.
+Drew played out the remainder of his contract with the Blackhawks AHL affiliate, the Rockford IceHogs, going scoreless in 16 appearances.